 Completing daily work and projects on time is essential to being successful.
-Students who have incomplete/late work will be required to participate in the Extended School Day program to complete their work.
+Students in grade 7 and 8 who have incomplete/late work will be required to participate in the Extended School Day program to complete their work.
 Staying after school as part of the extended school day protocol because incomplete/late work takes priority over practices, games, etc. Parents will be notified when their child has to remain after school to complete work.
 If incomplete/ late work becomes a persistent problem the principal will set up a meeting with the parents to discuss what other options are available.